walles/riff/README.md

 - Do `git show -b 77c8f77` and think about what rule we should use to highlight the leading spaces of the `+ refined` and `+ page` lines at the end of the file.
-- Don't use --dirty for the gemspec version
-- Rakefile: Refuse to package dirty sources
-- Make sure we can:
-  - test dirty sources
-  - not package dirty sources
-  - package clean sources, dependencies not verified
 - When special highighting an expansion, highlight the added parts in green reverse, rather than black reverse.
 Testcase: `git show 7ea6877`
 - Handle plain non-git diff files
-- Think about highlighting whitespace errors like Git does
-- Make DiffString.add() take a color as well
 - Think about how to visualize an added line break together with some indentation on the following line.
 - Do `git show 57f27da` and think about what rule we should use to get